Nightrose2016/Nightrose2016.github.io/_posts/2019-12-11-making_a_coding_enviroment_for_flatiron_in_ubuntu_and_other_apt_based_linux.markdown

 Recently I was trying to find a coding set up guide for linux.
 I ended up asking in the slack channel and got only 1 result an pretty out of date result.
 But at least it got me halfway and I was able to google my way through the rest.
 But I didn't want to leave other linux users in the same boat I was so here is a guide on setting up your coding enviroment in Ubuntu and other apt based linux systems.

 First step is to prep your system.
-Run the following command in your terminal.

-` $ sudo apt-get update `
+Run the following command in your terminal. ` $ sudo apt-get update `.
+After that is done go into your teminal preferences and ensure that under profiles/Command that "run command as a login shell" is checked.

 The next part is to install Gnupg2.
 First check if its installed by running this command: `$ gnupg --version`.
 If it isn't installed run: `$ sudo apt-get install gnupg2 `